alinex/node-alinex/src/doc/coffee.md

       constructor: ->
         @baz = 3

-You may also use static properties/funtions
+You may also use class properties/funtions

     class Test
       # static class variable/function